California wine tasting rooms, hotels welcome back tourists

 For most people, the new coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 But for some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia, and death.

 Some museums, like the USS Midway in San Diego, will be checking everyone’s temperatures.
-Visitors also will be required to follow established one-way routes on the aircraft carrier, which installed more than 170 hand-sanitizer stations and plastic glass barriers between sinks and urinals in the bathrooms.
+Visitors also will be required to follow established one-way routes on the aircraft carrier, which reopens July 1 and has installed more than 170 hand-sanitizer stations and plastic glass barriers between sinks and urinals in the bathrooms.

 South Lake Tahoe said Friday that it’s ready for tourists but advises people “to go big on distancing, masks matter, plan to change plans, no germs or anything else left behind, expect closures, and if sniffles stay home.”